JavierOrdonezA/MultiTelescopeAligner-IRIS-ALMA-and-SDO-images/README.md

 **Second chapter of my master's thesis** for more details than in the paper: 'https://repositorio.unal.edu.co/handle/unal/85838'.

 ---
+Feel free to explore the projects and their solutions in the respective directories.
+👾 Happy coding! 🥷

 **F. J. Ordonez Araujo (fordonezaraujo@gmail.com)**

 **J. C Guevara Gomez (juancamilo.guevaragomez@gmail.com)**

+---
+Thanks For Watching This Repository!

+**KEEP AWESOME & STAY COOL!** 😎

+Feel Free To Fork And Report If You Find Any Issue :)